 West African dwarf crocodile, a mostly solitary reptile which inhabits ponds deep in Ankasa rainforest.

-While Ghana has a reasonable species list when it comes to ‘herps’ (reptiles and amphibians), you may go for a long time without seeing a single gecko, snake or lizard.
+While Ghana has a reasonable species list when it comes to ‘herps’ (reptiles and amphibians), you may go for some time without seeing a single gecko, snake or lizard.

 Among its ‘herps’, top of most wildlife enthusiasts' bucket lists is the West African dwarf crocodile, which is the world's smallest crocodilian.
 It can reliably be spotted alongside other Ghana wild animals with the help of guides in waterbodies deep in Ankasa rainforest.